 DUI means driving under the influence.
 DWI means driving while intoxicated.
 These are two different ways to violate Minnesota's prohibition against impaired driving.
 A person is guilty of driving under the influence (DUI) if his or her consumption of alcohol impaired his or her ability to operate a motor vehicle.
-A person is guilty of driving while intoxicated (DWI) if his or her alcohol concentration is measured at .08 or more, as disclosed by a breath, blood or urine test, within two hours of driving, operating, or physically controlling a motor vehicle.
+A person is guilty of driving while intoxicated (DWI) if his or her alcohol concentration is measured at .08 or more, as disclosed by a breath, blood or urine test, within two hours of driving, operating or physically controlling a motor vehicle.

 What should I do if I am arrested for a crime?

 First, do not resist the arrest.
 Under Minnesota law, you do not have the right to resist an arrest — even an illegal one.
 Second, do not make any statements to the police.
 Anything you say can and will be used against you in court.
 The safest thing to say is that you want to speak to a lawyer.
 If the officer persists in efforts to question you, simply repeat these four magic words: "I want a lawyer."
 Then, as soon as a telephone is made available to you, contact me online or call 952-466-6718.
 I am available 24 hours a day, seven days a week.

 What should I do if I am charged with a crime?

 Call me immediately at 952-466-6718 to schedule a free initial consultation.
 You should not try to represent yourself on criminal charges, even if you are a lawyer.
 As the old saying goes, a lawyer who represents himself has a fool for a client.

 What is precharge representation?

-If you are ultimately charged, the lawyer may be able to arrange for a voluntary surrender so you avoid being arrested and having to post bail to secure your release pending trial.
 In a precharge situation, a lawyer functions as a buffer between his or her client and the investigating and prosecuting authorities.
 If you have reason to believe that you are a suspect in a pending criminal investigation and would like to discuss precharge representation, call me at 952-466-6718.

 How is bail typically posted?